Wisconsin’s Fall Color is Spectacular

 Dodgeville to Spring Green

-The scenic fall drive along Hwy 23 from Dodgeville to Spring Green is one of the most picturesque in southwestern Wisconsin.
+The scenic fall drive along Hwy 23 from Dodgeville to Spring Green is one of the most picturesque in Southwest Wisconsin.
 This 18-mile stretch traverses the hardwood ridges and valleys of Wisconsin's Driftless area.
 During your fall foliage road trip, you can visit a pair of Wisconsin state parks as well as two of the state's top tourism attractions.
-For more fall color adventure, take any of the intersecting roads that meander the coulees and echo their history: Norwegian Hollow Road, Hunter Hollow Road, or Percussion Rock Road.
+For more fall color adventure, take any of the intersecting roads that meander the coulees and echo their history: Norwegian Hollow Road, Hunter Hollow Road or Percussion Rock Road.

 Just outside Dodgeville, Governor Dodge State Park offers 5,000 acres of adventure with 270 campsites, 28 miles of hiking trails and a scenic waterfall made even more gorgeous by vibrant fall foliage.